 Kocharian and Aliyev met in August, September, and November.
 The Minsk Group cochairs visited the region in December and, in addition to Baku, Yerevan, and Stepanakert, traveled to regions of Turkey bordering Armenia and to the Nakhichevan region of Azerbaijan.
-At their urging, the defense ministers of Armenia and Azerbaijan met on December 15 and agreed to take additional measures to prevent sporadic breaches of the cease-fire and to maintain permanent contact.
+At their urging, the defense ministers of Armenia and Azerbaijan agreed on December 15 to take additional measures to prevent breaches of the cease-fire and to maintain permanent contact.